Indonesia makes world‑first move to end elephant rides

 The Government of Indonesia is asking tourism operators to discontinue elephant rides and to respect the welfare of elephants, a move that is already influencing major captive wildlife venues in Bali.

 One of the most significant shifts has come from Bali’s notorious Mason Elephant Park and Lodge, a venue long criticised by animal welfare groups.
-After government warnings and pressure to comply with the new directive, the park has announced they will end elephant rides at the venue.
+After government warnings and pressure from Indonesia and around the world to comply with the new directive, the park has announced they will end elephant rides at the venue.

 This massive win for elephants comes a little after more than 10,000 Indonesians, New Zealanders and Australians signed our petition calling on the venue to end this cruel practice and give elephants a life worth living.
 Thank you for your support!